The 2025 Pizza Oven Buying Guide

 (BUILT-IN):

-Built-in ovens are the largest type of pizza ovens and are made to be the permanent heart of your kitchen!
-Constructed from some of the highest quality materials, these ovens cook faster than other configuration types and can house multiple pies to cook at the same time.
-And of course, beyond pizza, they prove great for baking, roasting, and a lot more.
+Built-in ovens are the largest type of pizza ovens and are designed to be the permanent heart of your kitchen!
+They’re constructed from some of the highest-quality materials, allowing them to cook faster than other configurations and accommodate multiple pies at once.

 ✓ You frequently entertain and enjoy cooking outdoors